 Microsoft notes that Skype integration in this build’s Messaging app was ripped out to “streamline the experience.”
 Instead, an upcoming build of Windows 10 Mobile will add integration with the Skype UWP Preview app into the Messenger app.
-Users are encouraged to use the existing Skype app for Windows 10 Mobile in the meantime, which is obviously available in the Windows Store.
+Users are encouraged to use the existing Skype app for

 Speaking of the Skype UWP app, the new desktop version adds several group-based features such as creating and adding group messages, and conducting both audio and video group-based calls (up to four images can be seen at one time).
 Group instant messaging with tools to edit and delete messages after the fact is also on the menu, as well as the ability to mark a specific group as a “favorite.”